taanishr/cse15l-lab-reports/week-5-lab-report.md

 plos/pmed.0020149.txt-        essential role in the prevention of CHD.
 Therapeutic lifestyle changes are important for
 ```

-This command line option captures the lines before and after the matched content along with the matched line.
+The `C` command line option captures the lines before and after the matched content along with the matched line.
 In this case, `2` was provided as the number of lines to capture.
 This may be useful while looking through a long code base and you want to key in on the context surrounding a certain function call or variable mention.

 Source: Found in `man grep`.

-Example 2:
+Example 2 (CWD: `technical`):
 ```
 treja@taanishs-air technical % grep -C5 salad biomed/*.txt
 biomed/1471-2458-3-11.txt-          including types of swimming locations and entering hot